 Taking effective action to privately collect arrears of maintenance

-From 1 July 2012, an individual who has not privately collected 100% of the amount assessed by the Registrar is deemed to receive their full child support entitlement for the MIT, if it is reasonable for the individual to take action to collect their full entitlement.
+From 1 July 2012, an individual who has not privately collected 100% of their assessed amount of child support is deemed to receive their full child support entitlement for the MIT, if it is reasonable for the individual to collect their full entitlement.

 If the individual is deemed to receive their full entitlement but actually receives less than their full entitlement, any arrears received that relate to the deemed period are not counted when they are actually received.
 This is because they have already been deemed to have been received in the income year to which they relate.